 We welcome enquiries about joining the choir – see the email address below.
 We expect regular singers to be able to sing in tune, preferably to read music (particularly important for tenors and basses!) and to want to sing to support the worship of Holy Trinity.

 We sing a very wide range of music of different cultures from earliest times to the twenty-first century and in a range of styles.

-We have the support of an organ and also a grand piano.
+We have the support of a new organ and also a grand piano.
 We do also welcome those who play instruments who might want to join in our occasional band which plays for some “all-age” services.

 Another group you’ll see around is the bellringers.
 They ring on Sunday mornings, at weddings … and at some of the special occasions like the Civic Service.

 They practice on Wednesdays at 8.00pm, and are always keen to see new members, whatever their level of experience.
 If you’re interested speak with John, our Rector – he will pass on your details.

 If you’d like to get involved with something more practical, then we have various groups who do things around the church.

 The Flower Arrangers do fabulous work, putting flowers in church each Sunday (except for Lent) and decorating more extensively for festivals like Christmas, Easter and Harvest – and even some weddings.